Checks by Monitoring

-Editor’s Note: The information in this blog post is part of Stefan’s master’s thesis, that he wrote as an intern at EOX.
+Editor’s Note: The information in this blog post is part of Stefan’s master’s thesis (opens new window), that he wrote as an intern at EOX.

 Have you wondered how to extract meaningful information from loads of satellite imagery spanning several months?
 You are not alone!
 Satellite imagery is considered Big Earth Data and comes with a specific set of challenges.
 Earth Observation Data Cubes have set out to tackle these challenges.
 They allow for easy information extraction, for example in the agricultural domain.